lonnyobrien/reclaim-traditional-name-accessibility/README.md

 Guidance is generic to apply to more than one platform including current and future technology.
 ### Email
 When defining email field validation, allow for EAI (smtputf8) names.
+### Sign Language Only Video
+When provide form instructions using sign language only video, sign languages do not have a written form to map to a written language when providing captions, transcripts and when translating sign languages to subtitles.
+This is an open issue with the World Wide Web Consortium (W3C).
+Examples of sign languages: American Sign Language (ASL), Langue des signes du Québec (LSQ), Maritime Sign Language, Oneida Sign Language, Plains Sign Language, Black Sign Language (BSL) and Inuiuuk (Inuit Sign Language).
+Several hundred language tags for sign languages are available in the language subtag registry that contains codes to identify languages on webpages and in documents.
 ## Language
 The following section is adapted from the Internationalization Best Practices for Spec Developers, Create a GitHub checklist. <a href="https://github.com/w3c/bp-i18n-specdev/">Internationalization Best Practices for Spec Developers, GitHub Repository</a>
 ### Basics